feathersjs/feathers/docs/api/authentication/strategy.md

 Parse a given plain Node HTTP request and response and return `null` or the authentication information it provides.
 Does not have to be implemented.

+This is called by the authentication service.
+See [AuthService.parse](https://dove.feathersjs.com/api/authentication/service.html#parse-req-res-strategies)

 ## AuthenticationBaseStrategy

 The `AuthenticationBaseStrategy` class provides a base class that already implements some of the strategy methods below with some common functionality: